 For a seller to receive funds, they require a Bank Account which also needs to be set as the User’s disbursement account.

 - Bank Account - A Bank Account can be used as both a payment method and a disbursement method.
 Assembly supports international disbursements in many different currencies.

 - Card Account - Card Accounts can be used as a payment method.
 Card details are stored in a secure vault and are tokenized for future payments.

 - Wallet Account - Wallet Accounts can be funded by a Bank Account or from the proceeds of other transactions.
 As such, Wallet Accounts can be used as a payment method.
 Wallet Accounts are also the default disbursement account for all Users.

 To give your platform as much flexibility as possible, Assembly supports international payments in addition to multiple transaction types unique to our API, including; Escrow, Escrow Partial Release, Express payments and Approve payments.
 We also support a wide range of currencies.

 Pay-in and pay-out methods

-You can offer your buyers the ability to pay via Credit & Debit Cards, Wire Transfer, ACH, Direct Debit, Digital Wallet and BPAY.
-Sellers can receive their funds either via ACH, PayPal, or Wire Transfer (including international wire transfers).
+You can offer your buyers the ability to pay via Credit & Debit Cards, Wire Transfer, ACH, Direct Debit, Digital Wallet, Realtime and BPAY.
+Sellers can receive their funds either via ACH, Realtime payments, or Wire Transfer (including international wire transfers).